 Brief Explanation of WPT systems being standardized by SDOs

 WPT-EV systems are being actively pursued across the globe in support of global initiatives for utilization of electric vehicles.
-WPT-EV systems are seen as being a critical part of the infrastructure for charging of electric vehicles.
+WPT-EV systems are seen by the SDOs as being a critical part of the infrastructure for static and dynamic charging of electric vehicles.
 There are three primary SDOs with publications for Systems of Wireless Power Transfer for Electric Vehicles (WPT-EV).
 These are IEC/TC69/WG7, ISO/TC22/SC37/JPT19363 and SAE J2954.
 Through coordination, these three SDOs are harmonizing the requirements for these systems to help ensure world-wide interoperability.

-WPT-EV systems are designed to efficiently transfer energy wirelessly from a coil assembly on the ground (primary device) to a coil assembly placed underneath the electric vehicle (secondary device).
+WPT-EV systems are designed to transfer energy wirelessly, with measured efficiency between 85 % and 93 %, from a coil assembly on the ground (primary device) to a coil assembly placed underneath the electric vehicle (secondary device).
 The wireless transfer occurs by means of a magnetic field using near-field magnetic properties and resonance.
 Figure 5 shows a block diagram of such a system.

 Figure 5